intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 - Ensure liaison statements from the IETF adhere to the formal requirements of the peer organization (e.g. structure/formatting) and are delivered to the appropriate groups.
-  If a communication from a peer organization is addressed to an inappropriate party, such as being sent diretctly to the WG but not recorded otherwise or being sent to the wrong WG, the liaison manager will help redirect or otherwise augment the communication.
+  If a communication from a peer organization is addressed to an inappropriate party, such as being sent directly to the WG but not recorded otherwise or being sent to the wrong WG, the liaison manager will help redirect or otherwise augment the communication.
 - Provide additional communication regarding e.g. process or known consensus positions in